zoukkinen/docker-compose-wordpress-development/docker-instructions/README.md

     https://www.docker.com/products/docker-desktop

-2. Copy all files from [docker-insructions/plugins](../docker-instructions/plugins) to [wp-content/plugins](../wp-content/plugins) folder
+2. Copy all files from [docker-insructions/plugins](../docker-instructions/plugins) to [wp-content/plugins](../wp-content/plugins) folder you should add the neede plugins to the plugins folder before starting the Docker container.
+This way the import will work.
+For example if your export site has ACF, this site needs it too for importing.

 3. Copy setting-sample.txt file to the same folder [docker-insructions/](./) and rename it as settings.txt.
     In this file you can find all important settings for your installation and change them if you wish.